- Huh? There are Rules?

 (c) Trips or attempts to trip an opponent.

-(e) Interferes with an opponent attempting to mark in the air by punching or bumping.
+(e) Interferes with an opponent attempting to mark in the air by punching the player, bumping or interfering with the marking player's raised arms.

 Following a free kick or mark, a 50 meter penalty is given against a player standing on the mark who:

-(a) Refuses to stand on the mark at the point indicated by the umpire.
+(a) Refuses to stand on the mark at the point indicated by the umpire by calling 'stand', including running to a more defensive position when the umpire has called 'stand'.

-(b) Deliberately wastes time in returning the ball to the player who is to take the kick.
+(b) Deliberately wastes time in returning the ball to the player who is to take the kick, including not throwing the ball directly to the player.

 (c) Holds the player who is to take the kick thereby preventing play continuing.

-(d) Runs over the mark before or as the ball is kicked.
-(Any player in the opposing team can give this penalty)
+(d) Runs over the mark or into the 'protected area' around the kicker before or as the ball is kicked.
+(Any player in the opposing team can give this penalty).
+If a player from the kicker's team enters the 'protected area' an opposition player may follow that player without penalty.

 If a ball is kicked back into play from the goal square, following the scoring of a behind, and subsequently goes "out of bounds" without being touched by a player of either team despite bouncing, it is treated as if having gone out of bounds on the full.
 The attacking team is awarded a free kick.